 Next some moisture rich organic Cocoa Butter

-And it all blends together into a golden yellow liquid lip balm base.
+And it all melts together into a liquid, golden yellow lip balm base.

 Now, we’re ready to fill lip balm tubes.

-This image is pretty cool, because you can see the progression of the lip balm turning form a liquid into a solid as it cools down.
-The trays get covered and stay like this overnight, so they can have a little slumber after their long journey of creation.
+This image is pretty cool, because you can see the progression of the lip balm turning from a liquid into a solid as it cools down.
+I cover the trays and they stay like this overnight, so they can have a little slumber after their long excitement of creation.